eiguren/intw/README.md

 ## Test suite

-Intw's test suite can be executed by using `ctest`, an executable that is available with CMake.
+INTW's test suite can be executed by using `ctest`, an executable that is available with CMake.
 Alternatively, when using the Makefile generator, `make test` can be used also.

 The test suite has 5 differentiated parts:
 - `test_dummy`: It does not contain any actual code test at all, but consists of some simplified tests to serve as examples for developers when creating new tests.
-- `test_IO`: To check the IO routines of intw.
+- `test_IO`: To check the IO routines of INTW.
 - `test_matrix_elements`: A set of tests on different systems to check the electron-phonon matrix element calculation with `ep_melements.x`.
 - `test_mmn`: A set of tests on different systems to check the $A_{mn}$ and $M_{mn}$ matrices calculated with `intw2W90.x`.
 - `test_w902intw`: A set of tests on different systems to check the interface `w902intw.x`.